mark-earl/not-quite-map-quest/BUILD.md

 # Build

-This file contains instructions on how to build and run the program.
+This file contains instructions on how to build and run the test_dijkstra program.

 This project supports an in-source build.